This page is designed to answer the following questions:

 The NHS Long-Term Plan

-The NHS Long-Term Plan (2019) followed on from the successes of the NHS Five Year Forward View (2014) and has a lot of emphasis on Integrated Care Systems (ICSs).
+The NHS Long-Term Plan (2019) followed the successes of the NHS Five Year Forward View (2014) and has a lot of emphasis on Integrated Care Systems (ICSs).

 Local NHS organisations will increasingly focus on population health and local partnerships with local authority-funded services, through new Integrated Care Systems (ICSs) everywhere.